fabiocionini/PHPtest/README.md

 - Configurable router class handling incoming requests and forwarding them to a controller class
 - Full REST CRUD API (makes use of GET, POST, PUT, DELETE HTTP methods)
 - Architecture was designed for expandability and as a starting point for a bigger API application
+- Not using any external framework or library except for the included SplClassLoader.php (recommended PSR-0 autoload handler)

 ## Requirements
 PHP 5.5.x or better